craigmichaelmartin/pure-orm/README.md

 An interface which your collection business object classes need to implement.

-- `static get Bo(): PureORMEntity` - Returns the individual (singular) business object class constructor.
+- `static get Bo(): PureORMModel` - Returns the individual (singular) business object class constructor.
-- `get displayName()?: string` - (Optional) returns the string display name of the business object collection (defaults to PureORMEntity displayName with an "s")
+- `get displayName()?: string` - (Optional) returns the string display name of the business object collection (defaults to PureORMModel displayName with an "s")

 ## Current Status